omnipotentuser/phraze/README.md

   * docker image build -t phraze:latest .
   * docker run --network=host -e MIX_ENV=prod phraze:latest
   * docker run --network=host -e phraze:latest
-  * TODO - add docker-compose.yml to add environments and multiple docker files if needed
+  * to use docker-compose, do `docker-compose up` and look at docker-compose.yml.
+You may set port or other environmental variables such as MIX_ENV.

 ## Learn more